doug-moen/openscad2/OpenSCADbis.md

 Inside of a new function definition, you exist in the pure blissful world of a single namespace.
 Scoping rules are simple and make sense.
-Is this even possible?
 How does it work?
 Within a new function,
 * All local definitions exist in the variable namespace.
 * The syntax `f(x)` looks up `f` in the variable namespace.
 * Built-in functions like `sin` exist in the variable namespace.